mainmatter/playbook/project-flow/full-service/README.md

 In addition to the task list we will prepare a designed high-fidelity mockup or prototype for one of the tasks to set the visual direction for the project.

-### Scoping
+## Scoping

-For each pass, we will define a scope, explicitly defining the features and flows that will be included in the respective pass, as well as the ones that will not be included.
-Software projects are highly dynamic in nature and the reality is that only one of scope or time and budget can be fixed.
-By limiting the scope per iteration we minimize that dynamic and the associated risk.
+Once we defined what will be built in the conception stage, we will define the scope for the current pass, explicitly listing the features and flows that will be included in the pass, as well as the ones that will not be included.
+Software projects are highly dynamic and the bigger the scope of a project, the easier it can go out of hand, leading to delays and budget overruns.
+By limiting the scope we minimize complexity and thus risk.

-Having agreed on an ideal solution, it is time to decide how to organize the set of features that make it up.
-The main goal of planning is to understand what it takes to deliver a solution of the highest possible quality, on time, and budget.

-During planning, we think about whether time or scope is fixed for building this feature set (the only one can be fixed); if time is fixed, we try and identify aspects of the feature that could be scoped down if we have to later.
-We then try and give the customer an outlook for steps and overall duration (this is an estimate, not a deadline).

-The design and the list of documents that came out of the user journeys step are the foundation for the implementation phase.
-Of course, they can change any time, but it's what we start with. <We could give this a name, e.g., the "bundle" or whatever>.

-- define what is included and what is not
-- identify potential for incremental version of each feature/flow, write these down
-- agree on bundle, estimate
+For each of the flows we are scoping, we will look for potential to break those down into smaller increments so that a simple version can be built first which is then extended incrementally.
+That helps to further minimize complexity and risk and allows to decide between simple version of more features or complete versions of less features later in the process.
+We will write each of these down along with the description of the feature from the previous step.

+Once all stakeholders agree on a set of features and possibly increments for each of them, we bundle those up and estimate a rough timeline so that everyone has an idea for the general timing of the project.
+None of what's planned is set in stone and neither is the estimate.
+New things will be uncovered during execution and clients are free to change their minds about particular aspects of the project any time - in fact we encourage our clients to constantly validate we are still on the right track and reconsider things if they feel we are not.

 ## Execution